 Counselling Young People

 I have many years experience of counselling young people.
 I have worked in a Primary School setting in the West Midlands and have also worked with Young people aged 4 – 16 in South Wales when I was employed by University of Wales, Newport.
 This created the opportunity for me to see clients in a school environment meeting with them on a weekly basis.

 I have worked with students aged 16 – 21, at the Royal National College for the Blind.
 This employment has allowed me to discover some of the difficulties experienced by those with a visual impairment and has developed my understanding of the need for versatility in the therapeutic approach when working with clients who have a disability.

 I currently work with young people aged 13 – 21 who are experiencing, or are affected by someone with a substance misuse issue.
 This allows me to meet with young people on a weekly basis to discuss their issues with a substance, or to discuss experiences where a parent or sibling has had or has a drug or alcohol problem

-An initial consultation is an opportunity for us to meet and decide if you feel we can work together, this session lasts 25-35 minutes and costs £20.
-Individual counselling full sessions last 50 minutes and costs £40.
-Relationship and couples counselling full sessions last 50 minutes and costs £55.
+An initial counselling consultation is an opportunity for us to meet and decide if you feel we can work together, this session lasts 25-35 minutes and costs £20.
+Individual counselling full sessions last 50 minutes and costs £50.
+Relationship and couples counselling full sessions last 50 minutes and costs £60.

-I am able to offer evening appointments (Monday – Friday) and some afternoons.
+I am able to offer daytime and evening appointments (Monday – Friday).